Vegeterian Eggplant Stew (Etsiz Patlican Güveç)

 -Add the rest of the ingredients except parsley.
 Cover and cook on low for 40-45 minutes.

--Sprinkle parley on top a minute or two before you turn it off.
+-Sprinkle parsley on top a minute or two before you turn it off.

 Serve with rice and bread.